somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 ---
 layout: page
-title: Forecasting Minimum Daily Temperature
+title: Forecasting The Temperature
 permalink: /r/temperature/
 menu: false
 ---

-Minimum Daily Temperatures Dataset

-In this assignment, you will explore the minimum daily temperatures for a location of your choice.
+In this assignment, you will explore the daily temperatures for a location of your choice.

-After data characterization and exploration, you will then develop a model to predict the minimum daily temperatures from a time period within the given data.
+After data characterization and exploration, you will then develop a model to predict the daily temperatures from a time period within the given data.
 While we can also try to predict outside of the given data, predicting inside the given years will allow us to evaluate our forecasting algorithm.

 For this assignment you will likely work in either an Rmd ([R Markdown](http://rmarkdown.rstudio.com/)) file or an iPython notebook.
 If you choose to use a different environment (e.g., Julia), make sure that you commit everything needed to your class repository to run and understand what you've done.

 ## Data

 You will want to visit [NOAA](https://www.ncdc.noaa.gov/cdo-web/search)'s website and fill out the fields for the Climate Data Online Search fields.
 You will want to select "Daily Summaries" for the "Select Weather Observation Type/Dataset" field.
 Find a city that you're interested in and continue working through the steps once you've added that city to your cart.
 Under the "Select data types for custom output" be sure to check the minimum temperature field under "Air Temperature."
+You can also work to predict maximum temperature if you prefer (or the difference between the two).

 It would be helpful to gather a good amount of data.
 I would suggest around 100 years of data.